pauise/pub/cert/aws/SAA-C03 Solution Architect Associate/Practice Tests/practice-exam-7.md

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A

-	> SNS uses model publisher/subscriber (1:n) while SQS uses model push/consum (1:1).
+	> SNS uses model publisher/subscriber (1:n) while SQS uses model producer/consumer (1:1).
 As stated, only 1 of the n EC2 must be triggered, so D is FALSE.
-B and C are distractors because S3 Inventory is used for audit and reporting and CloudWatch can be used but it's not the best use case since S3 provides the S3 Event Notification.
+B and C are distractors because S3 Inventory is used for audit and reporting and CloudWatch could be used but too much tricky and it's not the best use case since S3 provides the S3 Event Notification.
     </details>

 13. An engineering team wants to orchestrate multiple Amazon ECS task types running on EC2 instances that are part of the ECS cluster.
 The output and state data for all tasks need to be stored.
 The amount of data output by each task is approximately 20 MB and there could be hundreds of tasks running at a time.
 As old outputs are archived, the storage size is not expected to exceed 1 TB.
 As a solutions architect, which of the following would you recommend as an optimized solution for high-frequency reading and writing?